tojangeng262/aquaculture-market-analysis/README.md

 jupyter notebook

 ## 🙋‍♂️ About Me
-I'm [Your Name], a data analyst transitioning from fisheries science into data analytics.
+I'm Fadil M Nasrudy, a data analyst transitioning from fisheries science into data analytics.
 This project shows my ability to combine domain expertise with analytical thinking and present actionable insights for business decisions.